Yukhoe: Japan 2011 incident

-In April and May 2011, five people died and more than 35 people were hospitalised after eating yukke (Japanese spelling) made from beef not designated for raw consumption in various branches of a bulgogi restaurant chain in Toyama and Kanagawa prefectures, Japan, with enterohemorrhagic E. coli bacteria found in many of the cases.
+In April and May 2011, five people died and more than 35 people were hospitalised after eating yukke (Japanese spelling of yukhoe) made from beef not designated for raw consumption in various branches of a yakiniku restaurant chain Yakiniku Sakaya Ebisu in Toyama and Kanagawa prefectures, Japan, with enterohemorrhagic E. coli bacteria found in many of the cases.

 On October 22, 2011, the last hospitalized victim, a 14-year-old boy, died of hemolytic-uremic syndrome.
 The final death toll of the incident was five people.
-As a result, the MHLW developed regulations for trimming raw beef to remove surface contamination, and the Japanese Ministry of Health, Labor and Welfare (MHLW) developed new regulations to require cooking the surface 1 cm deep to further reduce contamination.
+As a result, the Japanese Ministry of Health, Labor and Welfare (MHLW) developed regulations for trimming raw beef to remove surface contamination.
+The MHLW also developed new regulations to require cooking the surface 1 cm deep to further reduce contamination.
 However, since the dimensions of individual pieces of yukhoe/yukke are quite smaller than 1 cm cubes, preparing the beef to this standard would cook it all the way through, and it would no longer be yukhoe/yukke.